 However, when we got to the bottom of the cave, we were only greeted by a couple of nudist hippies and more brown water.
 They explained to us that the cave was only technically a “blue room” during certain times of day, when the sun shines in the just right.
 We swam around for a bit, but once again had to get out before hypothermia got the best of us.

 The Napali Coast has been and will likely remain one of the most Young and Reckless adventures I have ever gone on.
 After it was all said and done, we had hiked over 30miles and our bodies felt every inch of it.
-Since of wonder and the gratification of exploration completely surpassed any bodily pain though.
+The wonder and gratification (I believe the ancients called it “stoke”) of the adventure completely surpassed any bodily pain though.
 We had earned our stripes.

-Disclaimer: I would want anyone who goes to the Napali Coast to have as amazing time as us, therefore I would stress the need to purchase camping permits.
+Disclaimer: I would want anyone who goes to the Napali Coast to have as amazing of time as us, therefore I would stress the need to purchase camping permits.
 I know they don’t always check when you’re in there and that many people do not bother with them.
 However, the peace of mind, knowing that your campsite will not be raided by park rangers is priceless.
 Also, many of the caves we explored are not actually accessible all year round.
-Since this trip I returned to the Napali beach and could not reach any of the caves as the waves had eroded all the beach away and presented no opportunity to crossing to other beaches.
-Therefore I would recommend this trip during August (or whenever else waves are the absolute smallest on the north shore of Hawaii).
+Since this trip I returned to the Napali beach and was unable to reach any of the coastal caves pictured in these posts, as the waves had eroded all the beach away and presented no opportunity for crossing to the other beaches further down the shoreline.
+Therefore I would recommend this trip during August (or whenever else waves are the absolute smallest on the north shore of Kauai).